lakruzz/lakruzz.com/en/_posts/2018-03-03-docker-jekyll.md

 alias stage="open http://`docker-machine ip default`"
 ```

 It defines an alias `stage`.
-When you run it, it will open a web browser, pointing to the "default" Docker machine you have running.
+When you run it, it will open a web browser, pointing to the jekyll site hosted from your "default" Docker machine.

 ## 5. Create a local config file in you jekyll website

-To serve a Jekyll site you could simply run
+To serve a Jekyll site you could simply run:

 ```shell
 jekyll serve